-- (1) Provisions on aliens' right to legal aid are laid down in the Legal Aid Act (257/2002). - (2) Legal aid does not cover the presence of a counsel at an asylum interview referred to in section 97a unless this is necessary on very serious grounds.
-However, legal aid for applicants who are unaccompanied minors under the age of 18 covers the presence of a counsel at an asylum interview.
-(646/2016) - (3) When considering a matter referred to in this Act, a court may grant legal aid to an alien without requiring evidence on the financial position of the applicant for legal aid.
-The counsel's fee is paid out of State funds as provided in the Legal Aid Act.
+Provisions on aliens' right to legal aid are laid down in the Legal Aid Act (257/2002).

+When considering a matter referred to in this Act, a court may grant legal aid to an alien without requiring evidence on the financial position of the applicant for legal aid.
+The counsel's fee is paid from state funds as provided in the Legal Aid Act.